 Returning students must complete the FAFSA by March 2 in order to be eligible for the next academic year.
+Returning students who are currently not receiving the Cal Grant must submit a GPA verification to CSAC prior to March 2.

-Application may be submitted online at www.fafsa.gov or mailed by paper format.
+Application may be submitted online at www.fafsa.gov.